Becoming a Missionary

 Gratitude

-…need an elder/pastor to whom the missionary will give an account of our spiritual wellbeing.
+… an elder/pastor to whom the missionary will give an account of their spiritual wellbeing.

-The missionary should keep the elder regularly informed of our spiritual wellbeing.
+The missionary should keep the elder regularly informed of their spiritual wellbeing through:

 Letters